Guide to Esports Tournament Betting

 Twitch.tv is considered the home of gaming.
 Casual gamers stream gameplay on the platform and people can quickly and easily watch their favourite games being played.
 However, on a more professional level, fans can also watch teams go head-to-head in competitive leagues and tournaments on the streaming service.

-League of Legends games, Fortnite competitions, CS:GO rounds and a wide range of other esports are broadcasted live around the world on Twitch.
+League of Legends games, Fortnite competitions and a wide range of other esports like CS:GO rounds are broadcasted live around the world on Twitch.
 If you wish to get started with live esports tournament betting, Twitch is a must-have bookmark on your desktop or mobile browser so that you can watch all the action unfold.

 If Twitch isn’t broadcasting a major esports tournament, then the event is probably being streamed on a popular rival platform.
 One such platform is Google’s own YouTube Gaming.